d40cht/WythamVillageBroadband/currentsituation.md

 ### Getting your line connected to the Botley cabinet

-We are currently investigating whether it is possible to request connection to the Botley cabinet.
+We are currently investigating whether it is possible for households to request connection to the Botley cabinet to gain a slight temporary speed increase.
 In the cases where people have had their phone line switched, BT have so far initiated the process by phoning the customer and asking them if they wanted to upgrade to Infinity.
 We'll post an update if and when we find out more.